FOREX-Dollar near 2018 lows as traders eye more US stimulus; sterling sheds 1% | Business

 FOREX-Dollar near 2018 lows as traders eye more US stimulus; sterling sheds 1%

-The U.S. dollar index remained near Friday's two-and-a-half-year low on Monday as weak U.S. jobs data last week heightened expectations of economic aid, while sterling sank as Britain and the European Union made a last-ditch attempt to strike a trade deal.
-Fears rose of a chaotic no-trade deal Brexit on Dec.
-31 when the United Kingdom finally leaves the EU's orbit.
+The U.S. dollar index remained near Friday's two-and-a-half-year low on Monday after weak U.S. jobs data heightened expectations of economic aid, while sterling sank as Britain and the European Union made a last-ditch attempt to strike a trade deal.

+Fears grew rose of a chaotic no-trade deal Brexit on Dec.
+31 when the United Kingdom finally leaves the EU.
+In the United States, Friday's jobs data showed non-farm payrolls increased by 245,000 last month, the smallest gain since May, a sign the jobs recovery was slowing.

 - READ MORE ON: